The Finnish Digital and Population Data Services Agency also serves Finns living abroad online

 For Finns living abroad, please remember to report all changes to your personal data to the Finnish Digital and Population Data Services Agency (Digi- ja väestötietovirasto/Myndigheten för digitalisering och befolkningsdata).
 This can easily be done online.
 Processing of population data notifications via the embassy has changed and is subject to a fee as of 1 September 2020.

-If you live abroad, you have a mandatory obligation to report changes to your personal data to DVV, such as the birth of a child, marriage, divorce, and change of name or address.
+If you live abroadLink to another website., you have a mandatory obligation to report changes to your personal data to DVV, such as the birth of a child, marriage, divorce, and change of name or address.
 The necessary forms and instructions are available on DVV’s websites.

 It is important that your own personal data in the population data system is correct.
 For example, the compilation of voting registers prior to elections is based on the information in the population data system.
 Incorrect address information can lead to contacts from agencies regarding, for example, notification of voting rights, pension decisions or national service matters not appearing.